 Instead, adopt a sustainable content mindset to remain competitive.

 Stop and assess the content across your organization for sustainability.

 Where possible work with colleagues across your business to capture, organize and structure your content, information and data.
 This helps you to get a seat at the data table while saving financial and human resources.

-Even better, by aligning and improve your existing content, you’ll improve its sustainability while eliminating redundant activities and waste across your company.
+By aligning and improving existing content, you’ll improve its sustainability.
+And you get rid of redundant activities and waste across your company.